 7 Most Common Symptoms of Gastritis

 The human stomach has a protective lining of mucus called mucosa to protect it from the acids responsible for digesting food.
 Any inflammation or erosion in the stomach lining exposes the stomach to the acids, causing the condition called gastritis.
-While infection caused by Helicobacter pylori (H.pylori) bacteria is the most common reason for gastritis, there are many other factors that cause gastritis.
+While infection caused by Helicobacter pylori (H.pylori) bacteria is the most common Symptom for gastritis, there are many other factors that cause gastritis.
 It includes alcohol consumption, indigestion, ingestion of chemicals, autoimmune disorders, etc.

 Acute gastritis involves sudden but severe inflammation that may last for a day or two, while chronic gastritis causes loss of appetite due to long-term inflammation and can lead to other conditions too, if left untreated.